merely-useful/py-rse/index.md

 ## Unit Testing {#testing-unit}

+Catching errors is good, but preventing them is better, so responsible programmers test their code.
 As the name suggests,
 a \gref{unit test}{unit_test}\index{unit test}\index{testing!unit test}
 checks the correctness of a single unit of software.